This Master’s programme is informed by the thriving 21st Century research community at the University of Lincoln.

 MA Creative Writing and Publishing is an exciting and innovative Master’s programme offered by the University of Lincoln in partnership with The Guardian.

-This programme aims to give designers the opportunity to hone their creative and professional practice by working alongside academics and practitioners in a dynamic and interdisciplinary studio environment.
+The Lincoln School of Design offers students the creative freedom to explore their chosen discipline, together with the opportunity to hone their creative and professional practice.
+Students can work alongside academics and practitioners in a dynamic and interdisciplinary studio environment.

 While studying for an MPhil or PhD, you can undertake independent research in an area of your choice, supervised and supported by a team of academics.
 You have access to a range of training opportunities to enable you to develop your research skills.